 A. So that needs to be pointed out.

 Q. At the time you administered —

 A. Remember, I was studying.

-Oh my God, so this doctor did not even remember what medications Dr. Metzger told him to use and remembers only what he himself decided to give Michael – a shot of Demerol which didn’t work after which the good guy decided to give him morphine by IV!
+Oh my God, so this doctor did not even remember what medications Dr. Metzger told him to use and remembers only what he himself decided to give Michael – a shot of Demerol which didn’t work after which he decided to put him on morphine by IV!

-And then we find out that he was not even an expert on addiction but was “only studying”!
+And he was not even an expert on addiction but was “only studying”!
 But if he was only studying then why didn’t he listen properly to what others were telling him?

 Q. But you were spending half your time working on addiction medicine, and you were taking CME courses at that time; correct?

 Q. Ok, So it’s not like you were administering these drugs without knowing what you were doing?

 Q. And you were qualified to administer —